-In my judgement, this watch will run well for three to four years.
+In my judgment, this watch will run well for three to four years.
 Then, as dust accumulates and lubricating oils dry, accuracy will begin to suffer.
-Eventually it will fail.
+Eventually, it will fail.

 To ensure the lubricating oils do not thicken and interfere with the operation of the timepiece, it is advisable to wear the watch at least once every three months.

 This gold-plated Aatos automatic is fitted with a couple of fun—if not particularly useful—secondary functions.
-It is well built, very accurate and can be shipped to your door for less than fifty dollars.
+It is well built, very accurate, and can be shipped to your door for less than $50.
 If you like the design, this watch is worthy of serious consideration.